 Students who believe that they have been discriminated against on the basis of race, religious creed, color, national origin, ancestry or sex (including Title IX complaints) have the right to appeal to their principals.
-If the student is not satisfied with the decision of the principal, he/she may appeal to the appropriate academic officer executive director.
-Thereafter, an appeal may come to the associate superintendent for chief officer of administration (serving as the district's civil rights coordinator).
+If the student is not satisfied with the decision of the principal, he/she may appeal to the appropriate executive director.
+Thereafter, an appeal may come to the chief officer of administration (serving as the district's civil rights coordinator).
 Appeals from this level will be to the district superintendent and then to the board of education.